gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 * There are accuracy issues when using two different devices next to each other.
 This is likely due to different microphones having different sensitivities.
 However, higher Android API levels do [provide a value for microphone sensitivity](https://developer.android.com/reference/android/media/MicrophoneInfo.html#getSensitivity()) which may be useful.

+## SPL Extension Source Code
+The source code for the Sound Pressure Level extension can be downloaded [here](https://gldias.github.io/extensions/SoundPressureLevel/SourceCode/SoundPressureLevel.java).
+SoundPressureLevel.java also relies upon [Complex.java](https://gldias.github.io/extensions/SoundPressureLevel/SourceCode/Complex.java) and [FFT.java](https://gldias.github.io/extensions/SoundPressureLevel/SourceCode/FFT.java).
+Complex.java and FFT.java are courtesy of Robert Sedgewick and Kevin Wayne of Princeton's Computer Science Department.
+Links to the location of the original files can be found in the respective Java files.

+To use the files, download a fork of the [MIT App Inventor Project](https://github.com/mit-cml/appinventor-sources) and navigate to "*download_location*/appinventor/components/src/com".
+From there, you can either create your own package structure and change the `package` line at the top of each Java file or use the "com/rit/appinventor/components/runtime" already used in the files that were downloaded and place them in the runtime folder.

+If you haven't already, don't forget to check out how to [use and create extensions](http://ai2.appinventor.mit.edu/reference/other/extensions.html) and [how to build a local version of MIT App Inventor](https://www.google.com/url?q=https://docs.google.com/document/d/1Xc9yt02x3BRoq5m1PJHBr81OOv69rEBy8LVG_84j9jc/pub&sa=D&ust=1580595462075000).

 ## Android Related Functions